A Patient’s Guide To: After A Breast Reduction

 Benefits of Breast Reduction Surgery

-Women undergo breast reduction for many reasons – addressing both medical and aesthetic concerns.
+Women undergo a breast reduction procedure for many reasons – addressing both medical and aesthetic concerns.
 Medical concerns may include chronic back, neck, and shoulder pain, restricted physical activity, and skin irritation.
 In some cases, breast reduction may improve or alleviate these symptoms.
 Aesthetic concerns may include the inability to fit into bras and other clothing and in some cases loss of self-confidence.
-Having breast reduction surgery can be a big decision.

-Now – here are some of the many reasons for high satisfaction rates after breast reduction surgery:
+Having breast surgery can be a big decision, but here are some of the many reasons for high satisfaction rates after a reduction:

 - Better proportioned breasts, giving you a more balanced look